 Spring-themed Cycling Routes

 A nice route near Amsterdam is the cycling path along the Diemerzeedijk, from Amsterdam to Muiden.
-That’s where I spotted this cute lamb!
+That’s where I spotted some very cute lambs last time!
 Here is a list of a few of the most beautiful areas for a spring-themed cycling trip:

 - Diemerzeedijk (Amsterdam-Muiden)